 The final reported test results of the particulate emission shall be determined through the following steps.
 Since various types of dilution rate control may be used, different calculation methods for qmedf apply.
 All calculations shall be based upon the average values of the individual modes during the sampling period.

-”
+In case of dual-fuel engines operating in dual-fuel mode, the exhaust mass flow shall be determined according to the direct measurement method as specified in 6.2.4.”

 Annex 4A, Appendix 1, section 6.3, amend to read: